 - 15 oz can of black beans drained and rinsed

 - 15 oz can of kidney beans drained and rinsed

 - 2 carrots diced

 - 4 tablespoons chili powder

 - 2 tablespoons brown sugar

 - 1/3 cup of ketchup

-Now when things are nice and soft, take about 1 to 1 1/2 cups of the chili, and puree it.
-This gives it a thicker, tastier base to it, more like the Tim's chili.
+When the vegetables are nice and soft, take about 1 to 1 1/2 cups of the chili, and puree it.
+This gives it a thicker, tastier base to it.
 Add it back in, and continue to cook it for another 30 minutes or so.